 Once students have finished, explain that the rhyme scheme describes the pattern of rhyming words in a song.
 To help identify the rhyme scheme in these songs, instruct students to use the first two letters of the alphabet.
-"A" is used for the first line, and any other lines that rhyme with it are also labeled "A." When you come to a line that does not rhyme with "A," you will label it "B." All lines that rhyme with this line will be labeled "B" as well.
-When you encounter the next rhyming sequence, return to "A," and then "B," and so on.
+"A" is used for the first line, and any other lines that rhyme with it are also labeled "A." When you come to a line that does not rhyme with "A," you will label it "B." All lines that rhyme with this line will also be labeled "B." When you encounter the next rhyming sequence, return to "A," and then "B," and so on.
 Work as a class to identify the song's rhyme scheme (e.g., ABAB, AABB, etc.).
 Inform students that the chorus, verses, and bridge (if there is one), may have different rhyme schemes.

-4. Discuss theme and message further.
+4. Discuss subject and theme further.

-Mention that theme is what the song is about, and message is what the song says about the theme.
-Finally, go back to the song you have been analyzing and identify the theme and message.
+Mention that the subject is what the song is about, and the theme is the message of the song.
+Finally, go back to the song you have been analyzing and identify the subject and theme.